DorothyTamYiLing/GWarrange/readme.md

 **genome fasta** : multifasta file of the genomes for IS replacement, gzipped, headings should be the genome IDs

-**coordinates of IS** : genome coordinates of the IS element to be replaced in each genome (file format: genome IDs in 1st column (match with the genome ID in the multifasta file), start coordinate in 2nd column, end coordinate in 3rd column; headers={sseqid	mystart	myend}, tab-delimited; example can be found in ~/example_data/IS_coor_example.txt)
+**coordinates of IS** : genome coordinates of the IS element to be replaced in each genome (file format: one row per IS per genome; genome IDs in 1st column (match with the genome ID in the multifasta file), start coordinate in 2nd column, end coordinate in 3rd column; headers={sseqid	mystart	myend}, tab-delimited; example file can be found in ~/example_data/IS_coor_example.txt).
+Coordinates ranges of the ISs in the same gneome must not overlap.

-**path of output** : output directory for the IS replaced genomes (one fasta per genome)
+**path of output** : output directory for the IS replaced genomes (one fasta per genome, not gzipped)

 Example:
 ```
-python3 iSreplace_2col.py --input ISrpl_testgenomes.fasta.gz --coor IS_coor_example.txt  --out path/to/your/output
+python3 iSreplace_2col.py --input ~/example_data/ISrpl_testgenomes.fasta.gz --coor ~/example_data/IS_coor_example.txt  --out path/to/your/output
 ```
 The sequence of the IS element being replaced in this command is IS481 in _Bordetella pertussis_ genome TOHAMA1 (~/example_data/TOHAMA1_IS481_27283to28335.fasta).
-Its genome coordinates are stored in IS_coor_example.txt for replacement.
+It is replaced in two genomes stored in ISrpl_testgenomes.fasta.gz according to the genome coordinates stored in IS_coor_example.txt.

+Range of IS elements can be found in https://github.com/thanhleviet/ISfinder-sequences for multiple bacterial species.

 ## Kmer-based GWAS